-Then, on a given day, the local National Guard Armory is transformed into “St. Nick’s Workshop,” where parents/guardians who have pre-registered come to select a few gifts and toys for their children.
+Then, on a given day several weeks before Christmas, the local National Guard Armory is transformed into “St. Nick’s Workshop,” where parents/guardians who have pre-registered come to select a few gifts and toys for their children.
 Countless volunteers/elves help with shopping, registration and making the distribution of gifts possible.

 Since St. Nicholas Treasure Chest is run entirely by volunteers from All Saints and the greater Grenada community and any operating expenses are covered by the All Saints budget, one hundred percent (100%) of the monetary donations to St. Nick go toward the purchase of children's toys and gifts.